Skip to main content

 Any key is accepted here - See the Parameters section for more info.

-Keys defined here can be used as Replacements for values within meta.command
+Keys defined here can be used as Replacements for values within command-based generator's command field

-Since OctoType uses Rust's std::process::Command to execute it's Sources, a list of arguments are needed.
+Since OctoType uses Rust's std::process::Command to execute commands, a list of arguments are needed.

 Do this: ["cat", "myfile.txt"]